Don't you love the performance review?

 Step 1: Reflect on your team and employee’s performance

-The first step in preparing for a performance review is to reflect not just on the individual’s performance, but also on the performance of the team.
+The first step in preparing for a performance review is to reflect on the individual’s performance and also the performance of the team.

 Consider what has happened that has been positive, neutral, or negative.
 What happened that was outside of the control of the team or individual?
 How does the individual contribute to the team?
 A reflection on these points is a great way to start.